irwinj22/FallenStars/v2_manual_test_results.md

 "OK"

 # Example Workflow 2
 Nicholas the Dawg wants to buy a new sword to show off to his friends.
 So, he asks to see the purchase catalog of our shop.
-He sees that we are selling 2 sharpened katanas for 70 credits and 1 longsword for 80 credits for permanent use.
+He sees that we are selling 2 katanas for 70 credits and 1 longsword for 80 credits for permanent use.
 Nicholas wants both katanas.

 1. call GET/catalog to see what is available.
 2. call POST/carts to create a new cart.